cncf/tag-app-delivery/website/content/en/blog/2024-06-20-platform-engineering-pp.md

 I express my sincere gratitude to the CNCF TAG App Delivery community for establishing a virtual place that fosters open-minded discussions and inclusivity.

 _Special thanks to who has reviewed this post!
-Atulpriya Sharma, Lou Bichard, Tyler Pate, Abby Bangser,  Stefan Daugaard Poulsen, Chris Plank, Marsh Gardiner and Rob White for their insightful reviews._
+Atulpriya Sharma, Lou Bichard, Tyler Pate, Abby Bangser,  Stefan Daugaard Poulsen, Chris Plank, Marsh Gardiner, Rob White and David Stenglein for their insightful reviews._